 Was the Lenny Bruce/Burlesque poster already there or did Kubrick plaster it up?
 Lenny is given as being at a Gayety Club in Hollywood.
 Thus far I've been unable to find anything on a Gayety Club in Hollywood.
-There was one in Miami and Baltimore.
+Thus far I find there were Gayety clubs in Miami and Baltimore.
 Instead, I find that his mother for a time ran Duffy's Gaiety on Cahuenga "near Santa Monica Boulevard" and that he was on the bill there with his wife, Honey, from the onset of 1955 to June 1956.
 The Killing, having been released in 1956 is in the right time frame.
 Lenny is also given as having been entertainment director there.
 But Gaiety is not Gayety.
 Terry Southern, with whom Kubrick would later work on Dr. Strangelove was friends with Lenny Bruce, and I've read that Kubrick worked with Bruce for a while on a screenplay concept.
 Was he already aware of him at this time, before Bruce's troubles that rocketed him to fame?

 Continuing with doubles, what may be happening here is something we've already seen Kubrick do in Day of the Fight.
 In that film, the boxer twins were doubles.
 Kubrick seems to also express inexact doubling in other ways.
 The Bonafield production (with the intro) opened with a marquee that showed TONITE BOXING, then the 2nd shot was of a man approaching a ticket window above which was BOXING TONIGHT.
 With these 2 opening shots we have already doubles that are slightly different.
 Different phrasing.